Sweet peppers – also known as bell peppers – are so versatile in cooking. They can be used raw in salads and cooked in stir-fries and casseroles.

 Water regularly and feed with a high potash liquid fertiliser (such as tomato feed) once the first fruit has set.

 Leaves become mottled, pale and covered in webbing, on which the mites can be clearly seen; leaves also drop prematurely.

 They thrive in hot, dry conditions, so mist plants regularly.
 Use biological control in the greenhouse.

 Look for colonies of greenfly on the soft shoot tips of plants or on leaves.
 They suck sap and excrete sticky honeydew, encouraging the growth of black sooty moulds.

 Use your finger and thumb to squash aphid colonies or use biological control in the greenhouse.

 Water regularly and not sporadically and never allow the soil to dry out.

-Pick the fruits as required when swollen and glossy.
+Pick as required when the fruits are swollen and glossy.
 Most peppers ripen from green to red, but other colours, including yellow, orange and purple, are available.
-Pick at whichever colour and stage of maturity you prefer, but bear in mind that leaving fruit on the plant to mature fully will hinder further fruit development.
+Harvest at whichever colour and stage of maturity you prefer, but bear in mind that leaving peppers on the plant to mature fully will hinder further fruit development.